 Kratzer Brothers Mercantile / The Volland Store | Built in 1913, the mercantile ran continuously until 1971 when Otto Kratzer died.
 In 2015, following significant renovations, it reopened as The Volland Store| A Place for Art and Community.
 It now hosts art exhibits, music concerts, horse shows, vintage motorcycle shows, talks by artists, and many community gatherings.

 The Blacksmith Shop | First located by the railroad tracks, it was later moved to be closer to the Store.

-Today it is a gathering place for lunch, an art workshop, or a backdrop for musicians entertaining an audience in the picnic grove.
+Today the Blacksmith Shop is a gathering place for lunch, an art workshop, or a backdrop for musicians entertaining an audience in the picnic grove.

 The Ice House Garden | Sitting atop the location of the original Icehouse, the garden walls are formed from the stones that once lined the deep pit where ice was stored.
 Men cut ice from frozen creeks and brought it here before delivering it to surrounding ranches where it was stored in root cellars and covered with straw to serve as refrigeration.